m-anas5/mushroom-classification/README.md

 Training was performed using Python with scikit-learn on a standard CPU-based environment.
 Since the dataset is relatively small and both models are computationally efficient, training time was negligible each model trained in under a second.
 Due to the deterministic and non-iterative nature of Decision Trees and Logistic Regression in scikit-learn, there were no training epochs or learning curves to monitor as would be the case in deep learning.
 Therefore, model evaluation was conducted through accuracy scores and classification metrics rather than epoch-based monitoring.

 There were no major difficulties during training, but handling the categorical features required attention.
-One hot encoding was applied across all categorical inputs to maintain compatibility with both models.
 The dataset’s clean structure (no missing values after preprocessing and well-separated classes) contributed to the models achieving nearly perfect accuracy, making this an ideal example for demonstrating classification techniques on categorical data.

 ### Performance Comparison
 Logistic Regression: